-In order to grow smarter and safer, how utility infrastructure development is planned, sited, designed, constructed, and operated must adjust to changing conditions.
+To grow smarter and safer, how utility infrastructure development is planned, sited, designed, constructed, and operated must adjust to changing conditions.
 Many SSG measures have significant co-benefits that justify infrastructure investment now, such as energy security, economic growth, job creation, and public safety.
-Including SSG Principles in early stages of utilities design can improve infrastructure attractiveness and support other community functions such as economic activity and public health.
+Including SSG Principles in the early stages of utility design can improve infrastructure attractiveness and support other community functions such as economic activity and public health.

-Critical infrastructure located in high-hazard areas should be relocated to areas that are suitable to the respective uses.
-Flood mitigation and other retrofit protective measures to enhance the structural integrity, overall performance, and functionality of utility facilities that must be located in high-hazard areas should be undertaken.
-The goal is to ensure the continuity of operations of critical facilities and lifelines essential to helping residents remain in their homes following a disaster, and to facilitate and expedite community and regional post-disaster recovery.
-See Chapter 7.1 in the SSG for a full listing of infrastructure planning considerations, recommendations, and planning support tools.
+Critical infrastructure located in high-hazard areas should be relocated to areas that are suitable for the respective uses.
+Flood mitigation and other retrofit protective measures to enhance the structural integrity, overall performance, and functionality of utility facilities located in high-hazard areas should be undertaken.
+The goal is to ensure the continuity of critical facilities and lifelines essential to helping residents remain in their homes following a disaster and facilitate and expedite community and regional post-disaster recovery.
+See Chapter 7.1 in the SSG for a complete listing of infrastructure planning considerations, recommendations, and planning support tools.